AFrederick13/AFrederick13/README.md

-# Hi there, I'm Asher 👋
+# Hi there, my name is Asher

 ---

-* 🌱 I’m currently learning C, Python, SQL, JavaScript.
-* 🔭 I’m currently working on Harvard's CS50 course, and my own website (https://www.decodedcodex.com/).
+* 🔭 I’m currently working on my own website (https://www.decodedcodex.com/).
 * 💬 Ask me about philosophy or religion!
 * 📫 How to reach me: https://www.linkedin.com/in/asher-frederick/
 * ⚡ Fun fact: I'm an avid Chess player.